seebs/enfiltrate/ReadMe.txt

 		-z:  Run on Inspect.Item.Detail(inventory)
 		-c <category>:  use named category (only "item" works)
 		-v:  print version info

+	Extra conditions specified after options are treated as requires.

 COMING IN THE FUTURE:
 	More logic for various categories.